The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

-- Your current tier
+- Your Tier

 Wish Standards uses a tier system based on performance, which is as follows (in order of highest to lowest tier):

-- Update schedule
+- Update Schedule

 Note: One exception to the monthly update schedule is if there’s an issued or reversed infraction that results in the leveling up or down of your tier.
 If this happens, then your tier will update within a couple of business days.